MrSchyzo/about-me/content/content/jobs/trade-republic.md

 ## Role & Responsibilities

 As a software engineer, my responsibilities mainly revolve around being an owner of the teams' project, develop new systems within my vertical, and having an impact in other teams.
 To give a non-exhaustive list, I have to:
+- design new features from the backend perspective
+- discuss these designs through RFCs and company-wide Architecture Reviews
 - develop and maintain teams' µservices
 - develop and contributing to other teams' µservices
 - interact with other functional teams (data, SRE, platform engineers)